Fei Tian College - Student Handbook

 With the responsibilities for acceptable conduct that the Code of Student Conduct places on students of the College, come attendant basic rights and institutional obligations.

-2.1 Rights in the Pursuit of Education
+1.1 Rights in the Pursuit of Education

-The classrooms, laboratories, libraries, and studios constitute the essential learning environments of the College, and the freedom to learn in these environments should be promoted and encouraged by instructors.
+The classrooms, laboratories, libraries, and studios constitute essential learning environments of the College, and the freedom to learn in these environments should be promoted and encouraged by instructors.
 In support of a student’s rights in the classroom or other learning environments, the College grants students the right to:

 • Have access to faculty, technology, classrooms, libraries, presentations, and other resources necessary for the learning process;